 In another blow to Samsung, the retrial earned Apple an additional $290 million in damages, bringing the total Samsung has to pay to $929 million, a little short of the original $1 billion victory.
 Samsung immediately appealed the decision.
 In December 2015, Samsung agreed to pay $548 million to Apple, of which $399 million was in dispute — in other words, $149 million was the lowest amount Samsung would have to pay.

 That amount was based off total profits made by Samsung — and this is where the Supreme Court comes in.
 Now, Samsung is arguing that the $399 million is far too excessive.

 More than a hundred designers and educators support Apple.
 They are industry professionals and have provided product design services to companies such as Apple, AT&T, Calvin Klein, Coca-Cola, Ford, General Electric, General Motors, Hewlett-Packard, Google, IBM, the New York Stock Exchange, NASA, Samsung, and more.

 Some other notable names include Raymond Riley, executive creative director at Microsoft, Bruce Claxton, the former senior director of design at Motorola Solutions, Calvin Klein, the founder of the fashion brand, Sohrab Vossoughi, a former senior industrial designer at HP, and others.

 Who’s with Samsung

 A host of Silicon Valley companies are rooting for Samsung, including Google, Facebook, eBay, Dell, HP, Newegg, Vizio, and a smaller coalition of other tech firms.
-Non-profits like the Electronic Frontier Foundation also support the Korean giant, as well as 50 intellectual property professors from universities like Stanford, Georgetown, Notre Dame, and more.
+Non-profits like the Electronic Frontier Foundation also support the South Korean giant, as do 50 intellectual property professors from universities like Stanford, Georgetown, Notre Dame, and more.

 Article originally published in October 2016.
-Updated on 10-11-2016 by Julian Chokkattu: Added news following the hearing.
+Updated on 01-13-2017 by Christian de Looper: Added news that case has been reopened.